-Many individuals receiving care for mental illness or addiction are prescribed psychiatric medications as an important part of an overall treatment plan which often includes psychotherapy, other therapies and suggested lifestyle changes.
+Many individuals receiving care for mental illness or substance misuse are prescribed psychiatric medications as an important part of an overall treatment plan which often includes psychotherapy, other therapies and suggested lifestyle changes.
 In the treatment settings where I’ve worked, I’ve been fortunate to collaborate with many highly experienced prescribers, including psychiatrists and nurse practitioners.
 I’ve also benefited from the wisdom of several terrific pharmacists.

 From these professional experiences, I learned first-hand just how important it is to take psychiatric medications (and all other medications) in a safe manner.
 Even the US Food and Drug Administration acknowledges that “no medicine is completely safe.”
 There are many serious and sometimes potentially life-threatening consequences if medications aren’t taken appropriately or managed safely.